It's crunch time for OPEC as oil prices rise

 OPEC must still work out details of how any production increase would be carried out.
 The details are tricky because some countries — such as Venezuela — can't pump more.

-"Bottom line is, they are going to add [production] volume," Fereidun Fesharaki, chairman of the oil and gas consulting firm FGE, predicted on Thursday.
+"Bottom line is, they are going to add [production] volume," Fereidun Fesharaki, chairman of oil and gas consulting firm FGE, said on Thursday.
 But the specifics still needed to be negotiated, he said.

+Fesharaki predicted that OPEC will announce a production increase of roughly 1 million barrels per day, but only 600,000 barrels or 700,000 barrels would materialize because some countries would struggle to meet their quotas.

 Saudi Energy Minister Khalid Al-Falih said Thursday that he was optimistic a consensus can be reached.